Score Breakdown by Category

 If you handle client files, patient data, or anything covered by a confidentiality duty, the consumer plan is usually the wrong tool regardless of how careful you are with individual prompts.

 Not every use of ChatGPT carries the same exposure.
-Here is how I rank common ones by how much caution they call for:
+Here is how the methodology ranks common ones by how much caution they call for:

 Public-facing writing, idea generation, summarizing content you already have rights to.
 Little sensitive data involved.